 Neighbouring land uses which have an influence on the landscape character of the area due to their scale, character, and/or proximity include:

-Urban Residential zoned land (and the Wānaka Urban Growth Boundary) and Rural Lifestyle zoning around the northwest, north, and east sides of the area.
-The general absence of a strong natural landscape boundary along these edges makes the area vulnerable to development creep.
+Urban Residential zoned land (and the Wānaka Urban Growth Boundary) and Rural Lifestyle zoning around the northwest, west, north, and east sides of the area.

-The Mount Alpha PA (ONL) and working farmland on the fan at the base of the Alpha Range to the west and south.
+The Mount Alpha PA (ONL) and working farmland on the fan at the base of the Alpha Range to the south.

-The area forms part of the ‘greenbelt’ swathe of pastoral farming framing the southwestern edge of Wānaka township and which reads as a sympathetic transition between the urban area and rugged mountains of the Alpha Range.

 The neighbouring Wānaka Top 10 Holiday Park offering an all year-round accommodation mix including cabins, family units, campervan sites and tent site.

 Archaeological and heritage features and their locations